-One of the Prince’s companions passes him a cloth bag, whispering a reminder.
+One of the Prince’s companions passes him a small woven basket, whispering a reminder.

-“Oh yes,” cries the Prince with a smile, “I happen to have some roast pork buns freshly prepared by the Palace cooks.
+“Oh yes,” he cries with a smile, “I happen to have some roast pork buns freshly prepared by the Palace cooks.
 Your favourites, I know.
 Please enjoy them.”

 Lord See accepts the gift courteously with two out-stretched hands and lowered head.
 “Prince Watchful Eagle is most generous.
 I will savour each one.”

 “I have just had a meeting that didn’t exist with Prince Rabbit, who is as nervous as ever.
-He was surrounded by seven guards and his Assistant.
+He was surrounded by his entourage.
 No doubt he thinks the meeting will be kept a dark secret.
 But his Imperial Father will soon learn of it.”
 He walks to the window overlooking the courtyard and adds, “So too will Lord Spy.
 At least one member of that group wishes me dead.
 Look!”

 Madam See hurries to the window.
 On the polished stones of the yard below lie the four dogs, guarding no longer, their spirits departed.

-To the east lies the Great Sea where a thick fog lies heavy on the coast.
-Emerging through the gloom, high on cliffs is the outline of a Military Citadel.
+To the east lies the Great Sea where a grey fog swirls along the coast.
+Emerging through the gloom, high on cliffs, is the outline of a Military Citadel.
 Above its walls Imperial banners hang limp like damp ghosts.
-Astronomers confer anxiously in the tallest tower to determine the precise timing of the Rising.
 On the flat roof above them is a large brass gong and, beside it, a Gongsman, his bare chest and thick arms twitching in readiness for the signal to wake the soldiers asleep in the stone rooms below.
 The smell of boiled rice for breakfast hangs in the courtyard.

 Outside the Citadel’s Great Gates is a red tent containing the garrison’s ever-vigilant commander.
 A loud fart from within, some rustling noises and a high-pitched belch alert the ageing military Secretary waiting dreamily outside that the day has begun for the General of the Eastern Imperial Army.
 The Secretary signals to the Guards and they withdraw to a greater distance.